-When it comes to renewable energy, I mostly write about different kinds of solar panels and wind turbines.
-I write a little about geothermal and biofuel.
-But I’ve hardly written anything about micro hydro, simply because there isn’t much I find to write about.
+When it comes to renewable energy, we write mainly about different kinds of solar panels and wind turbines, a little about geothermal and biofuel, and hardly written anything about micro hydro – simply because there isn’t much we find to write about.

-An Irish company named Ár-nuaTec now offers exactly the solution I’ve been waiting for.
+An Irish company named Ár-nuaTec now offers exactly this solution.
 They call it Dunk-E, a micro hydro device that can produce a high output of electricity from small, low speed rivers or streams.

 Dunk-E is a simple and descriptive name for the installation process of the turbine – “Dunk” the turbine in a river or stream and make your own “E”lectricity.
 (Anthony Glynn, Ár-nuaTec)

 Other micro hydro solutions can require major construction, deeper or faster rivers, and larger drops in elevation.
 Above all, the installation can be a lot more complex than the average customer wants.
 The Dunk-E appears to solve all these problems in one fell swoop.
 The machine reportedly takes about two hours to install, and it requires no dam construction, canal digging or other messing up of the landscape.
 The Dunk-E is designed for shallow streams, and the minimum depth required is a mere 10 cm (4 inches) (!).

 Here’s a video of the Dunk-E in action.
 With the cover removed from the device, you can clearly see how the water is funneled towards the blades to create a Venturi effect and increase velocity: